 Republic of Ireland 1 Azerbaijan 1

-‘Here lies Shane Duffy, headerer of important goals’ could be engraved on the Derry giant’s tombstone whenever he drifts into the afterlife.
+'Here lies Shane Duffy, Headerer of Important Goals' will be engraved on the Derry giant's headstone when he eventually drifts into the afterlife.

 The 29-year-old’s renaissance for club and country was confirmed with a late equaliser that buys his manager a stay of execution.
-The FAI - in any era - would struggle to offer Stephen Kenny a new contract following home defeats to Luxembourg and Azerbaijan.
+The FAI - in any era - would be unable to offer Stephen Kenny a new contract after home defeats to Luxembourg and Azerbaijan.

-Azerbaijan's defensive solidity was initially absent when Josh Cullen dropped a nice ball onto Doherty's head, only for a weak connection to miss the target.
-Adam Idah took the battle to the opposition when skinning Hojjat Haghverdi after just five minutes with a show of pace and muscle.
-Idah squared for Aaron Connolly whose snap shot was blocked by the visiting captain Maksim Medvedev.
+Adam Idah took the battle to the opposition when skinning Hojjat Haghverdi after just five minutes with a sign of pure centre forward's pace and muscle.
+Idah squared for Aaron Connolly whose snap shot was dramatically blocked by the visiting captain Maksim Medvedev.

-Next, Coleman burst into the box, and forced onto his left foot, the skipper leaned back and ballooned another effort well wide.
+Next, Coleman burst into the box, and when forced onto his left foot, the skipper leaned back and ballooned his shot well wide.

 Eight minutes clocked and what could have been 3-0 was nothing at all.

-Gavin Bazunu quickly learned from his passing errors against Portugal and twice he was called into action by Namik Alakarov being allowed to cut in from the left wing.
+Gavin Bazunu had clearly learned from his early errors against Portugal but twice he was called into action by Namik Alakarov being allowed cut in from the left wing.

 That it was Connolly who was presented with most of the half chances in a stagnant contest suited the Azerbaijanis just fine.
-He was asking questions down the left and one cross belted off Idah’s head for another near-miss but there is good reason why this 21-year- old sits on the Brighton bench.
-For all that energy in possession and Kenny stating this week that he is operating at 70 per cent of the player he can become, Connolly either lacks the necessary composure to make it as an international striker or his confidence is drained by a lack of goals.
+He was asking questions down the left and one cross belted off Idah’s head for another near miss but there is a reason that the 21-yea- old cannot get into the Brighton team.
+For all that energy in possession and Kenny stating this week that he is only operating at 70 per cent of the player he can become, he either lacks the composure to make it as an international striker or his confidence is drained by a lack of goals.

 Kenny replaced him with Daryl Horgan at half-time.

-The manager was rightly praised for the starting XI at Estádio Algarve but there were too many attack minded players on view here, with Troy Parrott anonymous in an undefined role behind Idah, except when they bumped into each other.
-With James McClean and Connolly monopolising the left flank, while Doherty and Coleman raided the right, Parrott had no place to turn.
-He too would be withdrawn early.
+The manager was rightly praised for the starting XI that he fielded at Estádio Algarve but there were too many attack minded players on view, with Troy Parrott anonymous in an undefined role behind Idah, except when they bumped into each other.
+With James McClean and Connolly monopolising the left flank, while Doherty and Coleman raided the right, the 19-year-old Parrott had no place to turn.
+He too would be withdrawn.

 And then it happened.
-Another disaster for Kenny as Emin Makhmudov was encouraged to unleash a stinger from the edge of the box that beat an outstretched Bazunu.
+Another disaster for Kenny as his team allowed Azerbaijan to grow into the game and most unforgivable of all, Emin Makhmudov was invited to unleash a stinger from the edge of the box that beat an outstretched Bazunu.
 Cullen and Coleman were both guilty of not shutting down the space.

-“I have to be more clinical in the final third,” said Idah, “I am gutted I haven’t scored for the senior team yet.”
+“I have to be more clinical in the final third,” said man of the match Idah, “I am gutted I haven’t scored for the senior team yet.”

 When Idah missed the target with another header from another Horgan curler into the box, Stephen Kenny stood on the sideline, black suit jacket discarded, with a glassy eyed look of the gambler on his last $100 pleading for snake eyes.

-Kenny rolled the dice, asking Callum Robinson to shake off the virus and Conor Hourihane to shake off rustiness to save Ireland from another deeply embarrassing loss.
+Kenny rolled the dice, asking Callum Robinson to shake off the virus and Conor Hourihane to shake off the rustiness of a midfielder without any minutes to save him.
+And to save Ireland from another deeply embarrassing failure.

-Again, every player tried his heart out.
-James McClean ran headlessly, Coleman bust a gut, Duffy punched the turf in frustration as all the while Gianni de Biasi’s defensive structure held firm.
+Again, they tried their hearts out.
+James McClean ran headlessly, Coleman bust a gut, Duffy punched the turf in frustration, as all the while Gianni de Biasi’s defensive structures held firm.

-The nightmare seemed very real when Rustam Akmedzade burned away from Hourihane and Duffy only for Bazunu’s leg to deny a killer second goal.
+The misery seemed complete when Rustam Akmedzade burned away from Hourihane and Duffy only for Bazunu’s leg to deny a killer second.

-Seconds after Duffy levelled matters with four minutes remaining - a goal that VAR might have disallowed as McClean appeared to let the ball roll out of play in the build up - an offside Robinson drew a brilliant save from Shakhrudin Mahammadaliyev.
+Seconds after Duffy levelled matters with four minutes remaining - a goal that VAR could have disallowed as McClean let the ball roll out of play in the build-up - an offside Robinson drew a brilliant save from Shakhrudin Mahammadaliyev.